 Ending all forms of discrimination against women and girls is not only a basic human right, but also crucial to accelerating sustainable development.
 The very first target of Goal 5.
 1.1 calls to end all forms of discrimination against all women and girls everywhere and the indicator for the goal is: “Whether or not legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex”.
 In many countries around the world the legal frameworks themselves allow for both direct (de jure) and indirect (de facto) discrimination against women.
 This essay identifies some areas of de jure discrimination in laws regulating women’s family lives that explicitly impact both their personal and public lives and examines some recent law reform in this area.

 de Silva de Alwis, Rangita, "When Law is Complicit in Gender Bias: Ending De Jure Discrimination Against Women as an Important Target of Sustainable Development Goal 5" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2233.

 Comparative and Foreign Law Commons, Development Studies Commons, Family Law Commons, Family, Life Course, and Society Commons, Gender and Sexuality Commons, Human Rights Law Commons, Inequality and Stratification Commons, International Law Commons, Law and Gender Commons, Law and Society Commons, Other Legal Studies Commons, Property Law and Real Estate Commons, Social and Cultural Anthropology Commons, Women's Studies Commons